 A new era began in 2004 when the school moved to its current Midwest home on the Chicago River at 325 North Wells St. Space across the street in the Merchandise Mart was eventually added to accommodate classrooms and faculty offices for new programs in applied fields such as Applied Behavior Analysis, Counseling, Forensic Psychology, Industrial/Organizational Psychology, and School Psychology.

-Expanding the school's mission to new communities continued in 2006 with the addition of online-blended programs and certificates.
+Expanding the school's mission to new communities continued in 2006 with the addition of Online programs and certificates.
 It was followed by a Board of Trustees-led project in 2007 to establish a national presence for The Chicago School of Professional Psychology with locations on the West and East coasts.
 The Chicago School Los Angeles Campus opened in summer 2008, and two more campuses in Southern California followed with the acquisition of the California Graduate Institute: one located in L.A.'s Westwood neighborhood and the other in Irvine, Calif.
 The East Coast side of the initiative was realized in fall 2010 with the opening of a campus in the nation's capital.

 Paving the Way Toward Positive Change

-For three consecutive years, The Chicago School has held a place on the President's Honor Roll for Higher Education Community Service; a distinction it earned in part due to the more than 800,000 hours of low cost and pro bono service students and faculty perform each year in the community.
+For six consecutive years, The Chicago School has held a place on the President's Honor Roll for Higher Education Community Service; a distinction it earned in part due to the more than 800,000 hours of low cost and pro bono service students and faculty perform each year in the community.
 "The Engaged Professional Model of Education" is the name given to this approach to training and service that was formally articulated by the Chicago School community in the late 2000s.
 In 2009, The Chicago School made The Chronicle of Higher Education's annual list of "great colleges to work for."
 Today, the school has more than 4,000 students studying in one of more than 20 degree programs making it the largest nonprofit professional psychology school in the nation.